shawn-dsilva/boomer-php-mvc/README.md

 - [x] List of all posts by logged in user with links to edit, delete and view full post
 - [x] Style Create Post page
 - [x] Get selected text from input
+- [ ] Get Single Post basic CSS styling

 ## In Progress

 - [ ] Comments with CRUD functions from registered users
+- [ ] Returning data of a post with author data using SQL Join
-- [ ] Upvotes and Downvotes from users
+- [ ] Get Single Post complete CSS styling

 ## TO-DO